yihui/yihui.org/content/knitr/options.md

 -   `highlight`: (`TRUE`; logical) Whether to syntax highlight the source code.

 -   `class.source`: (NULL; character) Class names for source code blocks in the output document.
-Similar to the chunk option `class.output`.
+Similar to the `class.*` options for output such as `class.output`.

 -   `attr.source`: (`NULL`; character) Attributes for source code blocks.
     Similar to the `attr.*` options for output such as `attr.output`.